iamfitz7/Cybersecurity_Portfolio/Week15_Endpoint_Investigation_Workflows/README.md

 ## 🧠 Why This Lab Matters

-PowerShell is commonly used for legitimate administration.

-However, it is also heavily abused in real-world attacks.
+PowerShell is commonly used for legitimate administration, but it is also heavily abused in real-world attacks.

 A weaker investigation might stop at: